Keloid Scars

 Keloids are more common in people of African, Hispanic and Asian descent.
 Genetics may play a role in keloid development.

-Our Toronto dermatologists and skin care specialists are experts in keloid scar treatment and are happy to discuss a treatment plan that’s right for you.
+Our medical team are experts in keloid scar treatment and are happy to discuss a treatment plan that’s right for you.

 Prevention